 In the United States alone, eating disorders will affect 10 million males at some point in their lives.
 But due in large part to cultural bias, they are much less likely to seek treatment for their eating disorder."

 Luckily, we know that boys and men show similar positive responses to treatment as women.
-If you or someone you know would benefit from professional help, reach out today to schedule your free consultation!
+If you or someone you know would benefit from eating disorder treatment, reach out today!
+Connect with a therapist and schedule your free consultation!

-Hannah Buzzo, LPCC, LAC, is our therapist extraordinaire that works with eating disorders at Grit Therapy.
-Hannah has extensive experience working with eating disorders/disordered eating and body image.
-She has worked in several treatment centers dedicated solely to treating eating disorders and has a deep understanding of the unique issues related to this experience.
+Grace Skattebo, MA, LPCC, is our therapist extraordinaire!
+She works with eating disorders at Grit Therapy.
+Grace has extensive experience working with eating disorders/disordered eating and body image.
+She has worked in several treatment centers dedicated solely to treating eating disorders.
+Thus, she has a deep understanding of the unique issues related to this experience.